sidestream-tech/sui-sips/sips/sip-trust_signals.md

        - `data` — the extra fields stored in the specific “attestation type”
    - Created attestation will be transferred to the attested package or module
    - Attestation creation function will return `RevokeCap` object, which can be used to revoke original attestation
-- A per-sender list of trusted attestation types.
-It will allow known entities to recommend specific types reviewed and approved by the community.
-- A per-sender list of trusted attesters.
-It will allow users to publicly “follow” or “unfollow” specific attesters, while keeping a list of them independent from the app they are using: an explorer, a wallet or a package manager.

 ## Rationale